dehnuwalaHusain/northwind/README.md

     - No Login Credentials required.
     - Connect to the Database.
     - On the top query field, type `:play northwind graph` and execute the cell.
+    - Execute the interactive Prompts thus loading the Northwind Dataset.
 * [Neo4J Official Documentation - Northwind](https://neo4j.com/docs/getting-started/appendix/tutorials/guide-import-relational-and-etl/)